 Acts as the supervisor of the AIT.

-Reviews charter and support its development as needed.
+Reviews charter and supports its development as needed in consultation with regional administrator (RA) or appropriate office director.

-Forwards information on potentially generic safety questions (such as questions or concerns related to the design or licensing bases) to the Nuclear Reactor Regulation (NRR) Division of () Operating Experience Branch (IOEB), or both when warranted.
+Forwards information on potentially generic safety questions (such as questions or concerns related to the design or licensing bases) to the regional operating experience coordinators or the Office of Nuclear Reactor Regulation (NRR), Division of Reactor Oversight (DRO), Operating Experience Branch (IOEB), or both when warranted.

-Conducts an entrance meeting with the licensee to discuss the purpose and scope of the AIT response and to:
+Conducts an entrance meeting with the licensee to discuss the purpose and scope of the AIT response and to do the following:

 Obtain the licensee's understanding of the event (including operator actions and the performance of safety systems).